Hackuarium/beemos/README.md

 We have designed and ordered the PCBs for the bee counter, weather station, scale and master boards.
 All elements of one board were soldered for the weather station and for the bee counter.
 We are waiting for the PCBs from the scale and master boards to arrive in the next few days.
 The Arduino code was written to count entering/exiting bees and make logs for all gates using multithreading.
 We also built a laser cut wooden enclosure which contains the bee counter PCB.
 It includes 8 individual gates that the bees use to enter/exit the hive and an upper compartment for the board so that sensor are on top of entering bees.
 A few field trials were launched to assess the accuracy of the bee counter (more on that soon) but we still need to fix some things in the hardware and software to get it working.
 The weather station board was also assembled and programmed.
 It can now show temperature, humidity, atmospheric pressure and relative light intensity.
 The next steps will be to get the bee counter to work and solder elements to the scale and master boards before programming them.

+# Further resources:

+All codes, PCB board and schematic files and documentation can be found on the [BeeMoS github repository](https://github.com/Hackuarium/beemos) (in english only)

+View this project on [CADLAB.io](https://cadlab.io/project/1029)